Five Films from Berlinale 2020

 In 2005 director Ilya Khrzhanovskiy set out to make a biopic based on the life of Soviet scientist Lev Landau.
 Then in 2009, the production team then began constructing a massive film set in Kharkiv, north-east Ukraine, modelled on the Soviet research institute where Landau lived and worked between the1930's and the1960's.

-This is where things get a little strange, and more interesting.
+This is where things get a little strange.
 The film set became a fully immersive environment for the next three years, somewhere between a historical reconstruction and an alternate reality.
 Over 300,000 people reportedly auditioned to participate in the project, primarily as extras, then those who were successful were required to live on site, working the real life jobs that once existed in the facility.

 The cast ranged from scientists to cleaners and they remained entirely true to the period in which they were living, from costumes to currency.
 They were supposedly even given replica Soviet passports, and were paid in Russian Roubles, which they could then spend on set.
 Another surreal aspect to all of this was that time didn't stand still, it moved in a linear fashion, just at a different speed.
 The historical period would change when Khrzhanovskiy decided to move onto the next chapter of the project, which meant that between 2009 and 2011, the actors reenacted different periods of Soviet history between1938 and1968.